-Kajabi is a high-powered online course builder for in-depth courses.
-It features powerful site themes, robust email marketing automation, upsells and a customizable checkout, and blogging functionality.
+Kajabi is a high-powered course builder for in-depth courses.
+It features powerful course site themes, robust email marketing automation, upsells and digital products, a customizable checkout, and blogging functionality.

-Their plans are a bit expensive, starting at $103/month including the 20% annual discount.
-However, if you are an established business or want to take the plunge into the most advanced online course platform on the market, Kajabi is your clear choice.
+Their plans are a bit expensive, starting at $103/month, including the 20% annual discount.
+However, if you are an established business and want to try one of the more advanced platforms on the market, Kajabi is your solid choice.

-In addition to platforms, some online course marketplaces connect online teachers to students to educate them on any number of different topics, either for free or at a low cost.
+Online learning platforms connect teachers to students to educate them on any number of different topics, either for free or at a low cost.

-Often called massive open online courses (MOOC), they are slightly different than paid platforms used to create and host your own courses, as your courses are added into their marketplace where students can pay for them directly.
+Often called massive open online courses (MOOCs), they are slightly different than paid platforms.
+Instead of hosting files yourself, your courses go into a marketplace where students can pay for them directly.

-Here are some of the best free online course platforms.
+Here are my picks for the best online learning platforms.

-Skillshare is a large online course marketplace focused on creative education.
-Their course topics include anything from graphic design and music production to fine art and cooking.
+Skillshare is a large marketplace focused on creative education.
+Topics include anything from graphic design and music production to fine art and cooking.